 But the most significant number of workers actually fall into the middle of the spectrum as gray-zone workers.
 These are people who wish to work independently, but do not fully meet the legal requirements of being classified as an independent contractor.

-The Cost of Independent Contractor Engagement
+The Costs of Engaging Independent Contractors

 Businesses tend to handle engagement by either leaving managers to their own devices to fill talent needs or by using strict, one-size fits all program.
 Unfortunately, both of these methods have high associated costs and risks.
 In order to successfully engage this gray-zone talent, organizations need to offer flexible engagement options that appeal to a broad range of independent work engagement and worker types.